The Advice I Wish I Had Been Given About Breastfeeding

 During my breastfeeding difficulties, it seemed that everyone told me something different.
 Even trusted medical advisors often did not give the same advice, so it was difficult to decide who was right.

 Now I know that lactation, from a medical perspective, is not held in the same regard as other areas of medicine.
 In fact, some hospitals and medical facilities do not require any lactation training for their staff.
-As a new parent, it is your right to expect adequate lactation support and your responsibility to question any advice that seems inappropriate for you and your child.
+As a new parent, you have the right to expect adequate lactation support and the responsibility to question inappropriate advice.

 It is also important to understand the difference between an IBCLC Lactation Consultant and the other “lactation specialists” in the community.
 IBCLC Lactation Consultants are required to have at least 90 hours of lactation specific training, must have completed specific college prerequisites, and have completed hundreds or thousands of clinical hours before even being allowed to sit for the board exam for Lactation Consultants.
 The IBCLC certification is the gold standard in lactation.
 By contrast a CLC (Certified Lactation Counselor) or Breastfeeding Educator is only required to take a one-week course on lactation.
 For more information, read this great article on www.secondninemonths.com.